bryaneze/bryaneze.github.io/menu/about.md

 ### Interests
- I have a passion in back-end development, machine learning, and learning about new technology stacks.
+ I have a passion in back-end development, machine learning, and exploring new technology stacks.

  I'm also a fan of mechanical keyboards, video-games, and motorcycling.

 ### How to reach me
-You can reach me via the different platforms on the top right of the page.
+You can reach me via the different platform icons on the top right of the page.
 I'm also open to any opportunities, so feel free to reach out to me if you have any.